mkirkpatric2/Stock-ETL/v3/README.md

 This version of the project will provide a modular version of what V2 provides using AWS CDK (and CloudFormation) to build and deploy the infrastructure.

 Currently, the app only build and deploys the S3 bucket and the Lambda function.
-This part is modular insofar as a user can change the defined stock in the cdk stack to eventually deploy a version centered around the given stock.
+With respect to these functions, the project is operational.
+This part is modular  as a user can change the defined stock in the cdk stack to eventually deploy a version centered around the given stock.

 ## Remaining additions to be made: